|born on||12 May 1913 at 22:00 (= 10:00 PM )|

 Sources: Wikipedia page of August Landmesser and memorial site http://www.fasena.de/courage/english/

 - Family : Change in family responsibilities 29 October 1935 (Birth of daughter Ingrid)

 chart Placidus Equal_H.

-- Death by Homicide 28 April 1942 (victim of Nazi "euthanasia" program, presumed date)
+- Death by War or Terrorism 28 April 1942 (Victim of Nazi "euthanasia" program, presumed date)

 chart Placidus Equal_H.

 BC online at http://www.fasena.de/courage/english/3.htm, pointed out by forum member Eduardo Castellano.

 - Passions : Criminal Victim : Concentration camp (Holocaust victim)

 - Passions : Criminal Victim : Homicide victim